Care Certificate FAQ's

 Experienced: They do not need to undertake the new Care Certificate.
 If you wish to you can support them to complete the Certificate but this is not mandatory.

-NVQ: They do not need to undertake the new Care Certificate but if desired the current QCF Diploma units will map across to many of the Certificate units and avoid duplication
+NVQ: They do not need to undertake the new Care Certificate but if desired QCF Diploma units (pre Jan 2018) will map across to many of the Certificate units and avoid duplication.
+Where appropriate, the same evidence from the Certificate may be used towards achievement of Regulated Qualifications Framework (RQF) (after Jan 2018) qualifications and Apprenticeships.

 All new recruits: Individual employers are responsible for judging whether the jobs of individual staff require them to meet the additional standards in the Care Certificate.